 Key takeaways about home solar panels

-- In 2022, solar panels for home cost about $20,000 after taking into account the federal solar tax credit.
+- In 2023, a 10-kilowatt home solar installation costs about $20,650 after taking into account the federal solar tax credit.

 - Financing a rooftop solar panel system is possible with solar loans, leases, and power purchase agreements.

-- The average solar panel system lasts for about 25-30 years, and they increase the value of your property.
+- The average solar panel system lasts for about 25-30 years and increases the value of your property.

 What you’ll learn in this article